 When I called a doctor in the PPO network, they said that the earliest available appointment is after one week.
 Why is that?

 Each doctor makes his/her own schedule and availability.
 The insurance company has no control over it.
 Just because a doctor participates in the PPO network, it does not mean he/she would be available immediately.
 Just like you have the insurance, millions of others have the same insurance with the same PPO network.
 In addition to the insurance you have, the same doctor has signed up to accept patients from many other insurance companies.
 That adds up many more millions of insured people.
 You can see another provider or wait for that provider to be available according to his/her own schedule.
 Of course, please use your best judgment in selecting what kind of provider or facility is appropriate for your situation.
 More information at Choosing the Right Medical Provider.

-It is very common that earlier available appointment to be able to see a doctor is after few days.
+It is very common that earliest available appointment to be able to see a doctor is after few days.
 The wait for a specialist may even be few months.

 That is just the sad status of the healthcare in the U.S. and it is beyond any insurance company's control.